omkarfadtare/Essential/README.md

 Every git repository  typically called main or master branch. but there can be other long running branches called developer production these branches have something in common they exist throghout the complete lifecycle of the project.
 Another long running branches called integration branches often named develope or stging.
 Typically these branches represent states in a project release or deployement process

-> Pushing local repository to GitHub:
+> Pushing local repository to GitHub account:
 - Open local project folder having project files in it and copy path
 - Open Git Bash and set username and email address
 - Check for present working directory in Git Bash